 Bonnie adorned the original limestone walls of the old school kitchen and cafeteria with her own cocktail of design elements; iridescent bulbs, grapevine, and twinkle lights give the dining room its iconic look and subsequent design awards from institutions like Restaurants and Institutions Magazine.
 Bonnie installed her daughter Emilie behind the 10 burner stove and never looked back.
 Success is owed to Emilie's hard work developing and perfecting recipes, and sourcing fresh, local ingredients from neighboring farms.
 She recently released her first cookbook that is for sale in the gallery!

-The business is now on the verge of its 30 year anniversary.
+The business is now in it’s 32nd year in Nonesuch.
 Jane and Emilie open the doors daily to welcome both new and returning customers who have become like family over the years.
 Bonnie passed away in 2001, and Arch passed away in 2012, but their legacy lives on through the hard work and dedication of their family.